Matt McKay: Brisbane Roar

 McKay signed on as an inaugural member of the, then, Queensland Roar prior to the 2005–06 season – the first in the history of the A-League.
 McKay was given the number 17 shirt, which he has retained throughout his career at the Roar.
 Initially signed as a squad player behind the more established South Korean duo Hyuk-Su Seo and Tae-Yong Shin, McKay quickly got his opportunity due to a career-ending injury suffered by Shin in the clubs' first ever A-League fixture, against the now defunct, New Zealand Knights.
 Following the departure of club captain, Craig Moore midway through the 2009–10 season, McKay was named as club captain.
 He has played the highest number of games for the Roar with 184 appearances, scoring 21 goals.

 McKay led Brisbane to their first A-League premiership and championship in 2011.
 The Roar topped the table, and continued their record-breaking 28-game (run finished at 36) unbeaten run with a miraculous 4–2 (2–2 aet) penalty shoot-out win over the Central Coast Mariners in the 2011 A-League Grand Final.
 It was reported after the match that a stirring speech by McKay at half-time in extra time boosted the Roar's morale sufficiently to unbelievably overcome a 2–0 deficit.

 During his time at Brisbane Roar, McKay had a loan spell in 2009 during the A-League off season..
 He joined Changchun Yatai F.C. in the Chinese Super League where he made 15 appearances.

 Rangers

 On 16 August 2011 Rangers confirmed the signing of McKay awaiting a work-permit, which was granted three days later, with a UK work visa granted a week later.
 McKay made his Rangers debut against Dundee United on 10 September 2011, coming on as a late substitute.

-On 10 January 2012, McKay played and scored in a 4–1 Premier League win over Scottish Premier League team Kilmarnock F.C.
 On 12 January 2012, it was reported that he had rejected the chance to go on loan to Al Ittihad who reportedly made an offer to Rangers of a loan-to-buy deal.